serverless/event-gateway/_docs/spec.md

 * users don't get an API for the gateway

+#### Recommendation

+Keep the system stateless to make it easy to operate.
+Store state in a database that supports atomic updates and watches, such as etcd, zookeeper, or consul.
+Use the docker/libkv library to support all 3 backing databases.
+This lets us treat every deployment environment the same way, regardless of whether it's in a cloud provider or on-prem.
+This combination of operational clarity and database semantics will significantly lower the amount of effort we need to put into engineering over time.

+Purely for demo and trial purposes, allow a gateway to be started with an `--embedded-master` flag which will start an embedded etcd instance that other gateways can use as a shared backing store.
+This allows people to try out the system without standing up an etcd cluster first.

+The main downside, having to run a separate cluster in production, is probably not a big deal for people who are interested in running this themselves.

+Assumptions relating to this cost, and it not seeming very high:

+1. most users will fall into these camps:
+  * small/medium orgs interested in trying out locally but using the SaaS offering
+  * orgs with more significant engineering resources who already run zk/etcd/consul
+  * orgs with more significant engineering resources who are not averse to running zk/etcd/consul
+  * orgs who are comfortable paying compose.com $30/mo for hosted etcd
+1. users who are not interested in paying for SaaS but still want to run the gateway themselves WITHOUT running a database are unlikely to be very upset when they occasionally need to reconfigure the gateway when the single master goes away.

 ### ACL system

 *ACL system is highly inspired by [Consul's ACL system](https://www.consul.io/docs/guides/acl.html) and AWS IAM.*